European Assists King 2025/26: Yamal and Kane chasing Grealish

 Who has the most assists in Europe?

-The 2025/26 action in Europe's top five leagues is close to getting under way, as the teams currently go through the final stages of their respective pre-season fixture calendars.
+The 2025/26 action in Europe's top five leagues is now fully under way, as the teams have now gone through the final stages of their respective pre-season fixture calendars and began their top-flight campaigns.

 PlayerTeamAssists